User Identity in Container¶

 kubectl apply -f cluster-config.yaml

-Preventing privilege escalation at the cluster level limits non-root for all Run:AI CLI users.
+Preventing privilege escalation at the cluster level limits non-root for all Run:ai CLI users.
 However, it does not prevent users or malicious actors from starting containers directly via Kubernetes API (e.g. via YAML files).
-To fully secure the system use PSP or work with OpenShift SCC.
+To fully secure the system use Gatekeeper or work with OpenShift.
+See below for more information.

 Creating a Temporary Home Directory¶

-For containers to run as a specific user, the user needs to have a pre-created home directory within the image.
-This can be a daunting IT task.
+When containers run as a specific user, the user needs to have a pre-created home directory within the image.
+Otherwise, when running a shell, you will not have a home directory:

 --create-home-dir.
 Adding this flag creates a temporary home directory for the user within the container.